dsc-courses/dsc80-2022-sp/syllabus.md

 **Anyone can attend either discussion section**.
 Attendance is recommended, but not required.
-Discussion sections will be podcasted, but the nature of discussion section (they usually involve a large amount of groupwork) means that **the podcasted discussion might not be as useful as in-person attendance**.
+Discussion sections will be podcasted, but the nature of discussion section (they usually involve a large amount of groupwork) means that **attending discussion in-person is likely to be more effective than attending remotely or watching the podcast**.

 During discussion you will work through a short notebook designed to review ideas from lecture and prepare you for upcoming assignments.
 Attending discussion and submitting the discussion assignment are *not*